HenriSchulte/Danish-Fact-Verification/Source Code/Evidence Retrieval/readme.md

 - File path, k and l: The program will look for a TSV file at the provided path and for each claim it contains retrieve l evidence sentences from the k most relevant documents.

 In order to run, the program requires Apache Lucene and Apache OpenNLP.
 Additionally, it excepts OpenNLP models for tokenizing and POS-tagging.
 Danish models are available at http://opennlp.sourceforge.net/models-1.5/.

+If you like good Java code: I am sorry.